 Tom Ford Beauty

 The Tom Ford Beauty cosmetics line evolved from the designer’s fashion brand.
-The collections feature vibrant shades and textures, reflecting the ambition and style of the founder.
-Products are characterized by dense, long-lasting textures and striking packaging, highlighting the brand’s high status.
+The collections feature vibrant shades and textures, reflecting the founder’s ambition and style.
+Products are characterized by dense, long-lasting textures and striking packaging that highlight the brand’s high status.

 Tom Ford Beauty’s symbolism appears prestigious, written in a large, strict font.
 Below the designer’s name is the lighter word “Beauty,” adding balance.
 The logo’s minimalism confirms the brand’s premium positioning.